lzap/lzap.github.com/content/posts/2019/testing-tls-ca-server-and-client-certs.md

 openssl verify -CAfile test-ca.crt $SERVER_CN-server.crt
 openssl verify -CAfile test-ca.crt $CLIENT_CN-client.crt
 ```

-Note a password must be set, not providing one will fail the script.
-All
-certificates are valid for almost a thousand years.

 Have fun!
 And remember, never generate production certificates this way.
 This
 is meant only for development or testing environments.